 Many companies sell products based on your age and not based on your skin care needs.
 It is really quite silly because a 25-year-old can have very dry, damaged skin while a 60-year-old may have healthy skin with little need for advanced treatment.
 It is important to treat the skin as it functions and not lump all age groups together for care.
 Every individual needs a customized skin care plan.

+This is my personal pet peeve.
 There is no difference, from a topical cosmetics perspective, between the different areas of the face.
-Eye creams, neck creams, night creams are all just ways to sell additional products to the consumer.
+Eye cream, neck cream, night cream are all just ways to sell additional products to the consumer.
 Truth is a single, well-formulated moisturizer is perfect for day and night application and for all areas of the face.
 Again, skin type is important but not area of the face.
-The only time to use a separate product, on different areas of the face, as if the skin type is different between those areas.
+The only time I would use a separate product on different areas of the face is if the skin type is different between those areas.
 This is, however, extremely rare.